deislabs/hippo-docs/content/getting-started/quickstart.md

 ---

 For this quickstart, you will locally run the components of Hippo, create a hello world application, and then run it on Hippo.
-While you would not normally run local Hippo or Bindle services, this allows you to understand Hippo's architecture and try it out before public services are available.
+This quickstart is broken into two parts:

+1. Install and configure the Hippo PaaS system (Hippo, Wagi, Bindle).
+This is typically done once for a team.
+1. Develop a Hippo application (Yo-wasm, Hippofactory).

+If you already have a Hippo PaaS available, you can skip the first part.
+However, you will need the URLs for the Hippo server and the Bindle server.

 ## Prerequisites

 * [Node.js] installed with npm.
 * [WASI compatible] programming language installed, either AssemblyScript, C, Rust, or Swift.
+This is required for Part 2.
 * [PowerShell] v6+, if using Windows.
 * [Git] installed.
 This is a temporary development dependency until [Hippo] and [WAGI] are publishing releases.
 * [.NET 5].
 This is temporary development dependency until Hippo is publishing releases.
-* [Rust].
-This is a temporary development dependency until WAGI is publishing releases.
-* POSIX developer environment such as linux, macos or WSL, with developer tools such as make, bash, curl, etc installed.
-This is a temporary development dependency until WAGI is publishing releases.

 [Git]: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git